SkillsFundingAgency/das-roatp-functions/README.md

 ### Admin File Extract

 No specific configuration - runs as Service Bus trigger function.
 See `"DASServiceBusConnectionString"` and `"AdminFileExtractQueue"` for Service Bus information.

+### Bank Holiday Fulfillment
+No specific configuration - run as Timer Trigger function.
+See `"BankHolidayFulfillmentSchedule"` for schedule.